actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 The following is an example of a workflow that bumps a project's version after a pull request is merged into main.
 It searches for keywords in the pull request's title to determine the bump type.

 In this example, changes will be made directly to the `main` branch.
 In most repos that would fail due to branch protection rules.
-If no branch protection rules are in place, the default `secrets.GITHUB_TOKEN` should have enough permission.
+If no branch protection rules are in place, the default `secrets.GITHUB_TOKEN` should have enough permissions.

-Otherwise, an ssh key (used here) or a PAT (personal access token) that belongs to a user with the right permission should be provided in the @actions/checkout step.
+Otherwise, a PAT (personal access token) that belongs to a user with the right permissions should be provided in the @actions/checkout step.

 See [actions/checkout](https://github.com/actions/checkout/) for more info about the permission options.